 - Maintain tidy repositories.

-- The overview and the FOLIO Project Roadmap including the development and milestone plan for Version 1 and the feature backlog, and the FOLIO Development Process Overview, and other important documents and resources are listed at the Wiki.
+- The overview and the current FOLIO Roadmap and the FOLIO Project Roadmap Process including the development and milestone plan for Version 1 and the feature backlog, and the FOLIO Vision, Strategic Objectives and Initiatives, and the FOLIO Development Process Overview, and other important documents and resources are listed at the Wiki.

 For people assisting with the FOLIO development operations infrastructure (DevOps), there are various notes.
 For example regarding operation, enhancement, and configuration of Jenkins continuous integration.